skurik/moses-docker/README.md

 - You can create the `moses-data` volume and download the data once, keeping the volume for re-use with different language combinations.

-- Training requires the `moses-data` volume and another volume to build the intermediate and final models in.
+- Training requires the `moses-data` volume and another volume to build the models in.

 - Running the service requires only the volume with the trained models.

-- The service runs on port 8080 inside the container, but you can publish it to any port.
+- The service runs on port 8080 inside the container and you can publish it to any port.

 # Moses documentation